 I’m too fat / too thin

-There are lots, I’m sure you get the point and, like us all, have some of your very own personal beliefs that limit you too.
+There are lots; I’m sure you get the point and, like us all, have some personal beliefs that limit you too.

-As many of you can most likely relate to, its not an easy feat to break down walls, in general, but this seems especially true inside actual prison walls.
+As many of you can most likely relate to, it's not an easy feat to break down walls, but this seems especially true inside prison walls.
 So, this process was done with extreme care and attention.
-Thanks to some of the most compassionate and experienced facilitators I’ve seen in action, I was able to see and hear movement from the guys in such a real way.
-Many of them seemed to move from this place of knowing who they are to questioning who they’ve been told they are…
+Thanks to some of the most compassionate and experienced facilitators I’ve seen in action, I could see and hear movement from the guys in such a real way.
+Many of them seemed to move from knowing who they are to questioning who they’ve been told they are…

-This process was done by having the guys write on seven separate slips of paper some of their core identities, which then were gone thru in a meditative way which allowed them to release them…all of them, until all seven were gone.
-They were then asked “How do you feel now?”
+This process was done by having the guys write on seven separate slips of paper some of their core identities, which then were gone through meditatively, allowing them to release them…all of them, until all seven were gone.
+They were then asked, “How do you feel now?”

-As one can imagine, there was lots of rich conversation that followed.
+As one can imagine, a lot of rich conversation followed.

 Some things the men reported they wrote were: I’m a loser, I’m alone, I’m someone’s good friend, I’m a good listener, I’m a spiritual being, I’m incarcerated, I’m a father, I’m a person with feelings, I won’t give up!
-I’m a felon – (this guy put that as ‘least important’ and explains how great to felt to get rid of the stigma ‘felon’.
-He said it brought him peace to not let it control him, or imprison him, anymore); the road to perfection is a road full of mistakes and problems to be solved; I realized how deeply these identities effect me; I’m happy, considerate, kind and violent (that gives me the power and strength to examine what got me here).
+I’m a felon – (this guy put that as ‘least important’ and explains how great it felt to get rid of the stigma ‘felon.’
+He said it brought him peace not to let it control him or imprison him anymore); the road to perfection is a road full of mistakes and problems to be solved; I realized how deeply these identities affect me; I’m happy, considerate, kind and violent (that gives me the power and strength to examine what got me here).

-The facilitators went onto explain how conditioning effects our belief systems and how our belief systems create a “knowing” mind, when in fact, as the core Buddhist teachings go, we can never really know such things, we’re told things are constantly in flux.
-After spending some time with this model the facilitators then moved deeper into the core three tenants of “Bearing Witness, Not Knowing and Loving Action.”
+The facilitators went on to explain how conditioning affects our belief systems and how our belief systems create a “knowing” mind, when in fact, as the core Buddhist teachings go, we can never really know such things; we’re told things are constantly in flux.
+After spending time with this model, the facilitators moved deeper into the core three tenants of “Bearing Witness, Not Knowing and Loving Action.”